troch/aval/README.md

 > A minimalist functional validation library.
 Inspired by joi, React PropTypes and Angular form validation.

-Izit is an ultra lightweight library to help validate JS data and is aimed at helping form validation feedback.
+Izit is a lightweight library to help validate JS data and is aimed at helping form validation feedback.

 ## Why?